prasaar/aiwhispr/CONFIG_FILE.md

 Keep the index-dir and working-dir in seprate directories which in production for a clean setup.

-indexing-processes=<int:no_of_parallel_spawned_processes_for_indexing>
+indexing-processes is configured  to an integer value 1 or greater.
+It should not be greater than the number of CPU's on the machine

-should be be less thant then number of CPU's on the machine on which you run indexing.
+AIWhispr spawns multiple processes for indexing based on this value.

 Spawning of of multiple indexing processes is effective when you have GPU's and CPU.